Back to main page Atlanta Appliances repair, Inc.

 water heater.
 Symptoms of a blocked vent include:

-There are smells of combustion gases in the room.
+There are smells of combustion gases in the room.•

-There is melted pipe insulation around the cold and hot nipples on the tank.
+There is melted pipe insulation around the cold and hot nipples on the tank.•

-Around the draft hood there are burn or scar marks, as well as paint peeling on the
+Around the draft hood there are burn or scar marks, as well as paint peeling on thetop of the tank and directly under and around the draft hood.

 To conduct a draft test, perform the following: